DocuThinker-AI-App

 cd mobile-app

-3. Start the Expo server:
+2. Start the Expo dev server:

 npx expo start